-As the prolific growing season kicks in for the summer, we look at ways of putting all the gorgeous tastes of the coming months into a jar!
+As the prolific growing season has begun, we look at ways of putting all the gorgeous tastes of the season into a jar!
 The Doyenne of Preserving, Darina Allen of Ballymaloe Cookery School, made time in her busy schedule at the cookery school for a quick chat about all the basics you need to make your own delicious jams and preserves at home.
 Here she gives us an insight into why she is a big preserving fan.

 Preserving was always going on at home when we were children.
 Mummy always made jams and chutneys.
 We had lots of fresh produce in the garden, including a good selection of soft fruit.
-Plenty of blackcurrants, gooseberries and damsons and all these were made into jam in big batches.
+Plenty of blackcurrants, gooseberries, and damsons, and all these were made into a jam in big batches.
 Preserving was part of daily life when there was produce available.
 It was no big deal.

 When you make the jam simmer the fruit before you add the sugar.
-Sugar must be completely dissolved before the jam comes to the boil otherwise it will crystallise on top of the jar.
-After dissolving the sugar it’s best to boil the jam rapidly till setting point is reached.
+Sugar must be completely dissolved before the jam comes to a boil otherwise it will crystallize on top of the jar.
+After dissolving the sugar it’s best to boil the jam rapidly till the setting point is reached.
 Skim the surface of the jam toward the end of cooking to remove any scum.
-A little scum on the surface can be easily dissolved with a knob of butter stirred in after the jam has reached setting point.
+A little scum on the surface can be easily dissolved with a knob of butter stirred in after the jam has reached the setting point.

 It’s always great to talk to Darina Allen.
 Her practical approach to cooking never ceases to astound us.
 She really takes the worry out of cooking and with a few words from her we feel we have been led by the hand right into the kitchen!
 We’ll definitely be using Darina’s preserving advice for making our own jams this summer, especially now the soft fruit season has kicked in.
 There are lots more hints and tips on preserving and jam making in Darina Allen’s Ballymaloe Cookery Course and Forgotten Skills.
 Both great books and seriously useful in the home kitchen.